 Xometry does not carry a Federal Firearms License (FFL) and, therefore, cannot produce any product that requires an FFL.
-As a general rule, this encompasses receivers, suppressors, bump stocks, automatic conversion kits, and any serialized component of a weapon.
+As a general rule, this encompasses receivers, suppressors, bump stocks, automatic conversion kits, weapon replicas, and any serialized component of a weapon.

 We can build accessories like grips, hand guards, holsters, and other peripheral items.
 Xometry has the right to refuse work if we feel it may violate or be in a "gray area" with FFL regulations.
 If a part is auto-quoted and purchased that may be in question a Xometry representative will reach out to the customer.